Lokno/ArduinoControlUtilities/README.md

   * Ease Out - Period at the end of the sweep to deccelerate (cubic)
   * Update Interval - Interval to update the positon of the servo

+  ## servo_sketch_generator.py

+  Translates a CSV table representing a sequence of servo sweeps to an Arduino sketch.
+  The generated Arduino sketch uses Renaud Bédard's coroutine library to handle concurrent operation of multiple servos (https://github.com/renaudbedard/littlebits-arduino/tree/master/Libraries/Coroutines).
+  CSV exported from `pyfirmata_servo.py` can be used directly as input.